renovatebot/renovate/docs/usage/modules/manager/index.md

 #### Enabling experimental managers

 Most managers are enabled by default.
-For those that aren't, typically because they are considered experimental, you can opt-in manually.
+For those that aren't, typically because they are considered experimental, you can opt in manually.
 If there was a manager called `some-new-manager` you would enable it like this:

 ```json